 It should be noted that many other states have statutes banning the impersonation of law enforcement or members of the military.
-These provisions have been excluded from this report, however, because certain elements of those offenses (e.g., heightened mens rea requirements) may not be as readily applicable to the conduct likely to occur at future rallies.
+These provisions have been excluded from this report, however, because certain elements of those offenses (e.g., heightened mens rea requirements) may not be as readily applicable to the conduct likely to occur at protests and demonstrations.